Picorims/wav2bar-reborn/docs/DEVELOPMENT_GUIDELINES.md

 (Picorims answering)

-### Why using JavaScript and not TypeScript ?
-The project was started when my knowledge of programming was pretty basic.
-I didn't know classes at the time.
-Now, the code went through multiple rewrites, and more time should be spent towards improving the software (going out of the endless refactor loop basically and do it gradually).
-Thus rewriting again by adapting to TypeScript is not worth the work, especially considering the setup is tedious (there is no Webpack or Vite or else in the repository).
-JavaScript and JSDoc are sufficient right now.

-### Why not using React/Vue/Angular/Svelte ?
+### Why a rewrite?

-Same as below.
-By the time, a custom component system has been setup using ~~`UIComponent` and `EventMixin`~~ `WebUICustomComponent`, which is enough for the needs of the project.
+The old repository, `wav2bar`, was a hell of tech debt, bad architecture, multiple approaches tangled together, and ultimately reached a point of no maintenance possible.
+It didn't have TypeScript, which means less errors caught upfront.
+It didn't have a UI framework, which means maintaining a custom hacky UI library and struggling with states.
+Rendering was a mix of canvases and HTML, forcing to use screenshots to render frames in a very unoptimized manner.
+It had both ESM modules and old school scripts holding the whole thing together with many bugs.
+And so on.
+If you want to torture your mind, it is (this way)[https://github.com/picorims/wav2bar].

-### Why making it a desktop app ?
-Why not a web app ?
+### Why making it a desktop app?
+Why not a web app?

+There are multiple reasons:
-Here, the "server" is shipped with the application.
-Otherwise, it would require maintaining and hosting a server capable of handling many video exports at the same time.
+- Here, the "server" is shipped with the application.
+Otherwise, it would require maintaining and hosting a server capable of handling many video exports at the same time (so powerful with a lot of storage and bandwidth).
 So it is easier and cheaper, in addition to having a better native experience.
+- It is easier to manage the multi-file saves in the file system than within JS or in a shared server disk (which would require enough space to store many potentially big audio and image files).
+- We can alleviate the user's hardware power to delegate intensive tasks to Rust where bottlenecks arise.
+Browser only approaches (such as in legacy) reduce the performance improvement window.
+If done server side, it would require powerful (and thus expensive) servers.
+- It is available at hand without requiring an internet connection, with a limited impact on disk space.

 ### There are many similar apps on the Internet.
-Why Wav2Bar ?
+Why Wav2Bar?
 When I started the project, the only truly free option I knew was SonicCandle, which was discontinued.
 By the time I discovered some other projects exist as well.
-But hey, it's a good training and practice project for a student, as it covers many topics at the same time.
-This is mostly a side project to experiment, train and have fun, so concurrency isn't something I care much about.
+But hey, it's a good training and practice project, as it covers many topics at the same time.
+This is mostly a side project to experiment, train and have fun, that happens to be useful to me.
 And the more options for the end user, the better!

-### Why current Linux support is not very good ?
+### Why current Linux support is not very good?
+> Note: I have not yet built the rewrite as of writing this.

-I am limited to a virtual machine (VM) on a computer with only an integrated graphics card.
-I can build and quickly test the software but remain pretty limited (playing the preview can crash the VM altogether).
+I am limited to a virtual machine (VM) (for now?).
+I can build and quickly test the software but remain pretty limited (playing the preview used to crash the VM altogether on an older PC).
 The fact that I don't use Linux often and couldn't dual boot at home doesn't help either.
 However feel free to report any issue or suggestion regarding Linux support, I really enjoy that platform existing and want to do my best to support it.

-### Why not supporting MacOSX ?
+### Why not supporting MacOSX?
 Shipping to macOS requires signing packages, and is generally more troublesome than shipping on other operating systems.
 As I am the only maintainer doing it on my free time, I have to make choices and can't handle everything.
 (I also don't want to spend thousand of dollars to support a platform).
-But you can try running Wav2Bar from source, Electron is compatible with Mac after all, and share similarities with Linux.
+But you can try running Wav2Bar from source, Tauri is compatible with Mac after all, and share similarities with Linux.